Peymankor/medium_blogs/2024/08-Aug/RL-Inventory/main.md

         return total_reward
 ```

-The way the function works is it starts randomly with a new state (state = (alpha_0, beta_0); then for that state, you get action (number of order) for that policy from policy, you act and see the reward, and next state, and the process continues as total number of episodes, while you collect total reward.
+The way the function works is it starts randomly with a new state (state = (alpha_0, beta_0); then for that state, you get action (number of order) for that state from policy, you act and see the reward, and next state, and the process continues as total number of episodes, while you collect total reward.

 ![Comparison of Policies](./Fig/plot_comp_rewards.png)

-The plot above shows the total cost incurred in running the inventory when we follow the "Q-Learning" and "Simple Policy".
-Note that here, since the "reward" that we want to maximize is the cost of running inventory, and in the code, we want to minimize the total cost.
-Therefore, in the plot, we added Ctotal cost = -total reward.
-Running the Q-leaning policy will lead to lower costs compared to the line policy, which is a simple one.
+The plot above compares the total cost of managing inventory when we follow the "Q-Learning" and "Simple Policy".
+The aim is to mimimize the cost of running inventory.
+Since the 'reward' in our model represents this cost, we added total cost = -total reward.
+Running the inventory with Q-Learning policy will lead to lower costs compared to the simple policy.

 ## Code in Github

-The full code for the this blog can be found in the Github repository [here](https://github.com/Peymankor/medium_blogs/blob/main/2024/08-Aug/RL-Inventory/main.py).
+The full code for the this blog can be found in the Github repository [Here](https://github.com/Peymankor/medium_blogs/blob/main/2024/08-Aug/RL-Inventory/main.py).

 ## Summary and Main Takeaways

 In this post, we worked on how Reinforcement learning (Q-Learning Specifically) can be used to optimize inventory management.
-We framed the problems as sequential decision making, and we were able to develop a Q-learning algorithm that learns the optimal ordering policy through interaction with the environment.
+We framed the problems as sequential decision making, and we were able to develop a Q-learning algorithm that learns the optimal ordering policy through interaction with the environment (uncertainly).
 Here, the environment was the "random" demand of the customers (buyers of bikes), and the state was the current inventory status (alpha, beta).
 The Q-learning algorithm was able to learn the optimal policy that minimizes the total cost of inventory management.

-### Main Takeaways
+**Main Takeaways**

 1. **Sequential Decision-Making**: Inventory management can be effectively framed as a sequential decision-making problem, where today's decisions impact future outcomes.
 2. **Q-Learning**: A model-free reinforcement learning algorithm, Q-learning, can be used to find the optimal inventory policy without requiring a complete model of the environment.
 3. **State Representation**: The state in inventory management is represented by the current on-hand inventory and on-order inventory state = ($\alpha , \beta$).
 4. **Cost Reduction**: We can see that Q-learning policy leads to lower costs compared to the simple policy of ordering up to the capacity.
-5. **Scalability**: The Q-learning approach can be scaled to more complex inventory systems and other domains requiring sequential decision-making.
+5. **Flexibility**: The Q-learning approach is quite flexible and can be applied to the case of we have past data of demand, or we can interact with the environment to learn the optimal policy.
 6. **Data-Driven Decisions**: As we showed, the Reinforcement learning approach does not require any prior knowledge on the model of environment , as it is learning from the data.

 ## References